henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 * Documentation is still poor (feature in development, I suppose)
 * (Federation) Both External IPs, private and public are written in DNS zone
 * (Federation) When service is unhealthy, DNS records aren't properly managed
+* (Federation) Annotation of floating-network should be passed to federation control plane, which means that it can't work if we have more than one OpenStack cluster, as all clusters would share the same network-id
+* (Federation) Annotation of floating-network should be passed to all clusters in federation, even if they're not OpenStack

 Thanks!
 If anything, contact me at henriquecostatruta@gmail.com or `htruta` in Kubernetes Slack.